DanielRailean/MoneyTrackAndroid/README.md

 Finished : |
 ------------ |

-none
+- [x] As a guest, I would like to register on the platform.
+- [x] As a user, I would like to log into the platform.
+- [x] As a user, I would like to track new expenses.
+- [x] As a user, I would like to add new incomes.
+- [x] As a user, I would like to add new currencies.
+- [x] As a user, I would like to edit current expenses/incomes.
+- [x] As a user, I would like to view all expenses and income for a given month so that I can have a better understanding when budgeting.
+- [x] As a user, I would like to add new accounts  and see the  accounts summary, and edit existing accounts.
+- [x] As a user, I would like to have different spending categories.
+- [x] As a user, I would like to have a budget for different categories , and to keep track of the current budget status based on the expenses I have added

 To be implemented: |
 ------------ |

-- [ ] As a guest, I would like to register on the platform.
-- [ ] As a user, I would like to log into the platform.
-- [ ] As a user, I would like to track new expenses.
-- [ ] As a user, I would like to add new incomes.
-- [ ] As a user, I would like to add new currencies.
-- [ ] As a user, I would like to edit current expenses/incomes.
-- [ ] As a user, I would like to view all expenses and income for a given month so that I can have a better understanding when budgeting.
-- [ ] As a user, I would like to add new accounts  and see the  accounts summary, and edit existing accounts.
 - [ ] As a user, I would like to edit my profile information.
-- [ ] As a user, I would like to have different spending categories.
-- [ ] As a user, I would like to have a budget for different categories , and to keep track of the current budget status b- [ ] Ased on the expenses I have added.
 - [ ] As a user, I would like to share an account with another user.

 ***Another requirements such as daily notifications may be added at a later stage***